polyipseity/information/special/value proposition canvas.md

 ### customer profile

-Customer jobs can be split into three categories: {{functional jobs, social jobs, and personal or emotional jobs}}.
+Customer jobs can be split into three categories: {{functional jobs; social jobs, seek to be perceived in a certain way by others; and personal or emotional jobs, seek to feel a certain way}}.
 There are also supporting jobs arising from three different roles: {{buyer of value, buying value; co-creator of value, participating in creating value; and transferrer of value, end of lifecycle}}.
 Note that jobs {{have different priorities}}.
+The jobs can be improved by {{asking why repeatedly until you find the root job}}.

+Since customer jobs has {{functional and non-functional aspects}}, the resulting products can be categorized by {{functional complexity and emotional complexity}}.
+It is important that non-functional aspects are {{not ignored}}.
+For example, a hunching old person needs a stick, but {{the person also wants to not feel bad while using the stick}}.
+Sometimes, non-functional aspects are {{more important than functional ones}}, such as {{an extremely expensive sports car, which is mainly for showing status instead of driving on it}}.
+So a {{deep understanding}} of customer jobs is required.

+The concept of customer jobs is based on {{the jobs to be done theory}}, which states that {{customers "hire" a product to do a "job" instead of simply buying a product}}.

 Customer pains include {{undesirable things, obstacles, and risks}}.
 Make pains {{concrete}}.
 Note that pains {{can have different severity}}.

 Customer gains can be separated into four levels: {{required, required by customers; expected, expected by customers; desired gains, wanted by customers; and unexpected gains, wanted by customers but customers do not know}}.
 Make gains {{concrete}}.
 Like customer pains, note that gains {{can have different severity}}.

 Since customer jobs, customer pains, and customer gains all can have {{different priorities or severity, so we can rank them}}.
 Ranking them can be based on {{what you think given that it eventually truly reflects the customers' perspectives}}.
+Pains and gains can exist {{on a continuum, are not always absolute or binary}}.
+For example, {{waiting time for a food order can be a gain if it is faster than expected and a pain if it is slower than expected}}.
+Pains and gains are also not {{opposite}}, like {{coffee temperature being too low or too high are both pains}}.

 There are several [common mistakes](#customer%20profile%20common%20mistakes) to be aware of.
-Jobs to be done can be improved by {{asking why repeatedly until you find the root job}}.

 #### customer profile common mistakes